Arashmn/management_file/README.md

 ## Description

-this priject created by laravel , Boostrap 5
+this project created by laravel , Boostrap 5

 Enjoy it :)

 ## How To install and Run project